coolacid/pybtcstatlib/README.md

 - Most of the calculations comes from https://github.com/lirazsiri/blockexplorer/blob/master/htdocs/includes/app_stats.inc

-btcexchange.py - Query data from different exchanges ticker.py - Simple PyQt Ticker
+btcexchange.py - Query data from different exchanges
+- Call the ticker with (exchange, market)
+- It does some internal fixes of markets based on the exchange

+ticker.py - Simple PyQt Ticker
+- Needs work, first Qt Python script

 Please Support: 1DawBdois5GkteqbHrUkA5syYX4Xs2NFd4